 Yes

-A yes in the German context is more exception than the rule.
-Germans are reluctant to enter into an agreement without being sure that they can deliver on it.
+The German yes is more the exception than the rule.
+Germans are reluctant to enter into an agreement without being sure that they can fulfill it.
 When you get the German yes, however, it is firm.
-Patterns
+Examples

 No